MicrosoftDocs/azure-docs-powershell/docs-conceptual/include/az-replacing-azurerm.md

 ms.author: sttramer
 ms.date: 10/22/2018
 ms.topic: include
-ms.prod: azureps
 ---

 > [!NOTE]
 > The `AzureRM` module is going into maintenance mode at the end of 2018, and will be receiving only bugfixes.
 New features will be provided
-> in the `Az` module. `Az` has a backwards compatibility mode with `AzureRM`, and is designed to be easy to switch to.
+> in the `Az` module, which will reach 1.0 at the same time. `Az` has a backwards compatibility mode with `AzureRM`, and is designed to be easy to switch to.
 To learn more
 > about this new module and how to upgrade, see:
 >
 > * [Introducing the Azure PowerShell Az module](/powershell/azure/new-azureps-module-az)
 > * [Install Azure PowerShell Az module](/powershell/azure/install-azureps-az)
 > * [Migrate to the new Azure PowerShell Az module](/powershell/azure/migrate-from-azurerm-to-az)